thewildpendulum/reducing-redux/ReducingRedux.md

 # Reducing Redux: Roll your own state management

 ^ Hi.
-My name is Tim and I'm a developer at Braintree and today I'm going to talk to you about Redux.
+My name is Tim and I'm a developer at Braintree in Chicago and today I'm going to talk to you about Redux.

 ^Now before I begin, how many people are actually using redux in production?
 Raise your hands and I'm going to ask you to keep them up.